 For many patients, blood donors are their lifeline.
 One unit of blood can save three lives!

 Every hour of the day, 15 units of blood are used in Singapore.
-More than 100,000 units of blood are needed to meet the transfusion needs of patients every year, equivalent to more than 400 units of blood a day.
+We need about 120,000 units of blood to meet the transfusion needs of patients every year, equivalent to more than 400 units of blood a day.